 - Extract the Linux kernel sources

 - Apply our two patches

-- Load the current kernel configuration, from board/bootlin/beagleboneblack/linux.config as we have modified earlier in this lab.
+- Load the current kernel configuration, from board/bootlin/stm32mp1/linux-stm32mp1.config

 - Start the kernel menuconfig tool

-Once in the kernel menuconfig, enable the option CONFIG_JOYSTICK_WIICHUCK, and make sure it is enabled statically.
-Also, make sure the CONFIG_INPUT_EVDEV option is enabled statically (by default it is enabled as a module).
+Once in the kernel menuconfig, enable the option CONFIG\JOYSTICK\WIICHUCK, and make sure it is enabled statically.
 Once those options are set, leave the kernel menuconfig.